fbpx skip to Main Content

 The tracks to Eurobin Falls and Ladies Bath are perfect short walks to see pretty waterfalls, but note there are a lot of steps up and down.

-You can take the short walk to the lower Eurobin Falls from the carpark just across the bridge from the Eurobin Falls Picnic Area or for a longer walk, take Rollason’s Falls Track from Rollason’s Falls Picnic Area to see another Rollasons Falls.
+You can take the short walk to the lower Eurobin Falls from the carpark just across the bridge from the Eurobin Falls Picnic Area.
+For a longer walk, take Rollason’s Falls Track from Rollason’s Falls Picnic Area to see another Rollasons Falls.

 Eurobin Falls and Ladies Bath, Mt Buffalo National Park, Mt Buffalo